 I am an ambassador of ethical conduct in the industry through my own behaviour and by sharing these principles with other photographers and the public.

 I know and respect my physical limitations and keep myself out of harm’s way by avoiding situations where my health and safety or the health and safety of others could be put at risk by my actions.

 I educate myself about the weather, terrain, culture and potential hazards before visiting a new area.

 If I am leading a photo group, whether commercially or not, I ensure that the group members are informed about the Code of Ethics, potential hazards and other safety concerns, and that the group size is appropriate given the sensitivity of the place we are visiting.

 I am always forthcoming about my post-processing and refrain from representing my photographs as something they are not.

-This text is published on the website of the League of Landscape Photographers and everyone is encouraged to adopt these principles for their work.
+This text was published on the website of the League of Landscape Photographers and everyone is encouraged to adopt these principles for their work.
 Unfortunately this organization no longer exists but the concept outlined in this text continues to be valid.